Daphne-Qin/graphics-engine-py/README.md

 Daphne Qin, Ruiwen Tang

+To run this program, type in `make` in your terminal, and the computer will do the rest.
+The output will be a graduation cap.

+This program uses custom `.mdl` files, which supply the instructions for the program to draw.
+All sample files are in `mdl_files`.
+To change which file is used, edit the second line of the makefile with the desired `.mdl` file.

 During this project, we pair programmed on Zoom, with one person sharing their screen at a time.
 Due to this, there may be a disproportionate number of commits by certain people, but we did equal amounts of work.

 ## Implementations